WHAT KIND OF MUSIC DO YOU MAKE?

 WHERE DO YOU GET YOUR INSPIRATION

 Music lies at the intersection of discipline and mystery.
 You must be moved to your core to compose from it, but then work diligently to bring that movement to a form that can be heard and enjoyed.
 Inspiration comes from everywhere: from the sense of a musically alive world, from the everyday sounds of nature, language, and the experienced environment.... from artists like Aster Aweke, Mulatu Astatke, David Byrne, Bjork, Leonard Cohen, Tom Waits, Cesaria Evora, Caetano Veloso, Ms. Lauryn Hill, Ella Fitzgerald and many more.
 I am also inspired by artists of multiple disciplines, including many visual artists - like James Turrell and Wangechi Mutu, writers - like my sister Meron Hadero, and poets - like Czeslaw Miloszas, as well as scientists like Jon Jenkins (who created the sonic light curves I turned into the StarGuitar) and otolaryngologist Charles Limb, who studies music and the brain.

 WHAT IS A CULTURAL ACTIVIST?
 WHY DO YOU CALL YOURSELF ONE?

 I believe in the pure need for music for its own sake.
 But I am also interested in the questions that music lets us ask about where we are at and where we want to go.
 That is my definition of a cultural activist.
-Check out this website's section on Arts and Culture to learn more about what I've got going on in that sphere.
+Check out this website's section on Culture Projects to learn more about what I've got going on in that sphere.